 In 1783, Bahrain freed itself from the Persian Empire.
-The al-Khalifa family overthrew the Persians and set up a monarchy which still rules to this day.
-In 1863, it entered into a treaty with the United Kingdom, becoming a protectorate, in order to ensure security.
+The al-Khalifa family overthrew the Persians and set up a monarchy which is still in place today.
+In 1863, it entered into a treaty with the United Kingdom, becoming a protectorate, in order to guarantee its security.
 Bahrain did not become fully independent until 1971.

-As an international banking center, Bahrain has helped to formalize and promote the concept of Islamic banking.
-It has also opened up its land, air space and sea space to the U.S. military.
-For many years now, the the Fifth Fleet of the United States Navy has been based at NSA (Naval Support Activity) Bahrain in Manama.
+Bahrain has opened up its land, air space, and sea space to the U.S. military.
+For many years now, the Fifth Fleet of the United States Navy has been based at NSA (Naval Support Activity) Bahrain in Manama.
 Most recently, the U.S. military has used Bahrain as a staging ground during Operation Iraqi Freedom and Enduring Freedom.
 Bahrain is a formally designated non-NATO ally of the United States.

 Bahrain practices a form of governance known as a constitutional monarchy.
 The Sunni Muslim al-Khalifa family that came to power in 1783 has ruled since then.
 The current ruler, King Hamad bin Isa al-Khalifa, allowed Shia political parties to participate in parliamentary and local elections in 2006 in order to give the majority Shia population a voice in government; however, Shia political parties, notably the al-Wefaq party, boycotted both the 2011 and 2014 elections.
 While Bahrain has a parliament, the prime minister (and the cabinet) is appointed by the monarchy.
 Its judicial system, headed by a High Civil Appeals Court, has its foundation in Shari’a and English Law.

 Bahrain experienced large-scale, organized demonstrations during the 2011 Arab Spring uprisings.
-The protests in Bahrain were at first peaceful and non-sectarian, beginning on February 14th when people took to a central landmark, the Pearl Roundabout, in pursuit of reforms primarily related to obtaining greater political freedom for the majority Shia population.
+The protests in Bahrain were at first peaceful and non-sectarian.
+They began on February 14th when people took to a central landmark, the Pearl Roundabout, in pursuit of reforms primarily related to obtaining greater political freedom for the majority Shia population.

 On February 17th, in the early hours of the morning, Bahraini security forces attempted to clear the encampment of 1,500-3,000 people.
 Clashes soon erupted between the opposition groups gathered there and security forces; four protesters died and 300 were injured that day.
 The demonstrators began calling for the end of the monarchy, in addition to their original demands for reforms.
 Consequently, King Hamid bin Isa al-Khalifa declared a state of emergency in the country, allowing for the implementation of greater security measures throughout the country.
 The government requested further troops from Saudi Arabia and the United Arab Emirates, and installed martial law, in attempts to restore calm and order.
 These measures were taken because of government concern that Iranian influence would further incite Shia and opposition protesters.

-Nevertheless, Bahrain‘s opposition groups continued to organize rallies and demonstrations.
+Bahrain‘s opposition groups continued to organize rallies and demonstrations.
 The Bahraini security forces often met with aggressive, armed resistance by the protesters.
-The demonstrations and government response received international attention; the Gulf Cooperation Council’s Ministers of Foreign Affairs expressed their solidarity with the government of Bahrain and its actions.
-On the other hand, some countries and entities, such as the UN, were troubled by reports of the use of excessive force towards civilians, emergency responders and the media.
+The demonstrations and government response received international attention; the UN, along with several countries, was troubled by reports of the use of excessive force towards protesters, emergency responders and the media.
+The Gulf Cooperation Council’s Ministers of Foreign Affairs expressed their solidarity with the government of Bahrain and its actions.

-In the wake of the protests, King Hamad bin Isa al-Khalifa established the Bahrain Independent Commission of Inquiry (BICI) on June 29, 2011, pursuant to Royal Order No. 28.
+In the wake of the protests, King Hamad bin Isa al-Khalifa established the Bahrain Independent Commission of Inquiry (BICI) on June 29, 2011.
 The Commission functioned independently of the government, and was tasked with investigating and reporting on the events that took place from February 2011 onward.
 The investigation resulted in the submission to the king of the Report of the Bahrain Independent Commission of Inquiry which is available in its entirety for view by the public.
+The report documented 46 deaths, 559 allegations of torture, and more than 4,000 cases of employees dismissed for participating in protests.
+It also stated that the violence in Bahrain “was the result of an escalating process in which both the Government and the opposition have their share of responsibility in allowing events to unfold as they did”.
 King Hamad has implemented key economic and political reforms recommended by the BICI.

-The unrest of 2011 has largely subsided but divisions remain between and within the Sunni and Shia populations and the government.
+The unrest of 2011 has largely subsided, but divisions remain between and within the Sunni and Shia populations and the government.
 In the era of radical Sunni movements like the Islamic State, Bahrain has also experienced a growth in the number of extremists opposed to the government’s concessions to the Shia majority.
-The situation in Bahrain is much more complicated than the media portrayal of a an oppressive Sunni monarchy denying rights to a its Shi’a majority.
-We recommend you review the articles below (Bahrain: A Very Complicated Little Island and Bahrain Revisited) in the Resources Section to gain a more balanced understanding of reality on the ground in Bahrain.
+The situation in Bahrain is much more complicated than the media portrayal of an oppressive Sunni monarchy denying rights to its Shia majority.
+We recommend you review the articles below (Bahrain: A Very Complicated Little Island and Bahrain Revisited) in the Resources Section to gain a more balanced understanding of the reality on the ground in Bahrain.

 History & Government Resources